Kristina01111000/Drws_site/README.md

 he still wants the quiz

-- Crop out black from about dr w on promo page, also make a second one that has part of his torso cropped
 - Look at the youtube channel for links -> not there, deleted? he is working on it
 - is there a contact form on the site?